coolka-hsu/ImageMapper/replit.md

 ## Overview

-This is a Flask web application that automatically slices images based on HTML map coordinates and generates responsive email templates.
+This is a Flask web application that automatically slices images based on HTML map coordinates and generates fully responsive email templates.
 The application takes an image file and HTML map data containing area coordinates, then slices the image into individual pieces based on those coordinates.
-Each slice is uploaded to Cloudinary for hosting, and the application generates email-ready HTML templates with the sliced images.
+Each slice is uploaded to cloud storage (with local backup), and the application generates mobile-first responsive HTML templates optimized for all devices and email clients.

 ## User Preferences